Gexkill/sweng2/CI/Intellij_inspection.md

   - Can be private (at line 7113)
   - Can be private (at line 7144)
   - Can be private (at line 7179)

+### DuplicateThrows

+  - There is a more general exception, 'java.lang.Exception', in the throws list already. (at line 6319)

+### UnusedReturnValue

+  - Return value of the method is never used (at line 5450)
+  - Return value of the method is never used (at line 5509)
+  - Return value of the method is never used (at line 5559)
+  - Return value of the method is never used (at line 5632)
+  - Return value of the method is never used (at line 5659)

+### SameReturnValue

+  - Method always returns 'true' (at line 5509)